Kyivstar: Network

 The company uses six network codes: 67, 68, 77, 96, 97 and 98.

 On December 12, 2023, Kyivstar experienced a significant service outage, which its CEO, Oleksandr Komarov, attributed to a powerful Russian cyber attack.
 This attack, described as one of the largest against a civilian communications system, disrupted both phone and internet access for millions in Ukraine and involved efforts to destroy the company's virtual infrastructure.
 The company restored services and continued operation.

 Awards and recognition

 In 2016, Deloitte named Kyivstar among the 500 largest companies in Central and Eastern Europe, one of 29 Ukrainian firms on the list.

-In 2020, Korrespondent magazine ranked Kyivstar as the most expensive brand in Ukraine, estimating its value at US $225.48 million.
+In 2020, Korrespondent magazine ranked Kyivstar as the most valuable brand in Ukraine, estimating its value at US $225.48 million.
 In the same year, the annual TOP-100 ratings published by Delo.ua and TOP-100 recognized Kyivstar as the Best Employer in Ukraine, and the company was also named Company of the Year in the mobile communications sector.

 According to independent reports, Kyivstar was the largest taxpayer in Ukraine among communications and information companies for both 2020 and 2021, contributing over UAH 90 billion in taxes and mandatory payments.

 In 2024, Kyivstar won the Global Mobile Award (GLOMO) for "Best Mobile Innovation Supporting Emergency or Humanitarian Situations" for its Network Resilience Project at the Mobile World Congress in Barcelona.